 In the absence of CMS measures, and in response to that quality measurement lags in ASCs, the industry has responded with its own set of measures developed by the ASC Quality Collaboration.
 According to Modern Healthcare, the Collaboration’s Executive Director Donna Slosburg maintains that, “The collaboration, which includes roughly 1,600 ASCs, has developed measures specific to certain ASC specialties as well as measures that can be “broadly applied across all settings such as measures of patient safety.”

-has also jumped into the measurement pond with its own patient satisfaction survey.
-All US-based ASCs can submit patient safety and quality information via the nonprofit’s annual national Survey.
+The Leapfrog Group has also jumped into the measurement pond with its own patient satisfaction survey.
+All US-based ASCs can submit patient safety and quality information via the nonprofit’s annual national survey.
 The 2019 survey results will be aggregated for a benchmarking survey distributed privately to all participating facilities.
 The 2020 survey, however, will be made public.
-As we have discussed , Leapfrog’s entrance is seen as a predictor of what CMS will do in the future, so CMS’ scaling back on quality reporting requirements is likely a temporary respite.
+As we have discussed , Leapfrog’s entrance is seen as a predictor of what CMS will do in the future, so CMS’s scaling back on quality reporting requirements is likely a temporary respite.

 How Other Industries Approach Safety